Antarctica is the most pristine place on earth although it is not as unspoiled as you might imagine.

 There was also a variation of the second approach whereby larger sinkable items such as broken and useless vehicles were taken out onto the sea ice and left.
 When the ice broke up in the spring, the rubbish on them would break out too and they would be dumped further out at sea as the floe they were on melted or tipped up.

 Further inland, rubbish was often dropped down a crevasse or just left where it was.
 In the harsh Antarctic environment, even large items such as empty oil drums can be blown by the wind for miles from where they were originally dumped so spreading the problem.
-Broken down or crashed vehicles and aircraft were usually just left where they were, many are still there today.
+Broken down or crashed vehicles and aircraft were usually just left where they were and many are still there today.

 A part of the Antarctic Treaty called the Madrid Protocol (agreed on at an Antarctic Treaty conference in Madrid) added to the original in 1991 requires that national Antarctic programmes clean-up abandoned work sites and waste tips so long as the process of clean-up does not cause greater adverse impacts or cause the removal of historic sites or monuments.

 Environmental audits are now carried out around scientific stations, on land and in the sea to assess the impact that the base and its activities is having on the area around it.
 Any activity is bound to have some degree of disturbance to the environment, vehicle exhausts, wildlife disturbance, waste of various types being produced.
 Waste of all kinds is returned to the country of origin wherever possible.